cflurin/xiaomi-mqtt/README.md

 }
 ```

-Replace `127.0.0.1` with the ip-address of your mqtt broker.
+Replace `127.0.0.1` with the address of your mqtt broker.

 ### Usage

-Go to the `xiaomi-mqtt` folder.
+In the `xiaomi-mqtt` folder.

-Use `node index.js` to run xiaomi-mqtt.
+Use `./index.js` to run xiaomi-mqtt.

 Use `ctrl c` to stop xiaomi-mqtt.